grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [^FN3]: Strictly speaking, there is no London effect relative to the "ommited dummy", - the Midlands - the [technical note][TECHNOTE] explains this in more detail;

-[^FN4]: it's 'Great Britain' rather than 'United Kingdom' since Northern Ireland is not in the BES data.
+[^FN4]: It's 'Great Britain' rather than 'United Kingdom' since Northern Ireland is not in the BES data.

 [^FN5]: in the IndieRef case, this is actually a bit of a simplification - see the [Technical Note][TECHNOTE] for more detail.

-[^FN6]: these are the parties people *identify* with; they needn't be members.
+[^FN6]: These are the parties people *identify* with; they needn't be members of them.

 [^FNSIG]: A technical aside: I'm using statistical significance for this (the p-values) rather than, for example, effect size.
 So I give more weight in that table to a small but certain influence than to a potentially large effect which has